xerolinux/XeroHub/content/posts/pacman-update/index.md

 diff -u /etc/makepkg.conf /etc/makepkgconf.pacnew > diff.patch
 ```

-This creates a file called “diff.patch” with the differences in a unified format, which is more readable and suitable for merging.
+This creates a file called `diff.patch` with the differences in a unified format, which is more readable and suitable for merging.

 Apply the patch (diff) to the `makepkg.conf` file using the `patch` command: